-However, the majority of adults and children who have the operation live for at least another five years.
+However, the majority of adults and children who have the operation live for at least another 5 years.

 Rejection is a normal reaction of the body.
 When a new organ is transplanted, your body's immune system sees it as a threat and makes antibodies, which can stop the organ working properly.

-Immunosuppressant medications that weaken your immune system are given during and after your transplant, and must be taken for life to reduce the risk of your body rejecting your new bowel.
+Immunosuppressant medicines that weaken your immune system are given during and after your transplant and must be taken for life to reduce the risk of your body rejecting the donor bowel.

 As well as stopping the donated organ working properly, rejection can sometimes mean that bacteria found in the small bowel can get into your bloodstream and cause a serious widespread infection.

 You'll be closely monitored by the transplant team after surgery to reduce this risk.

 There's another rare type of rejection where the immune cells transplanted with the new organ fight against the cells of the host.